rr2203/Wallet-as-a-service/README.md

 # Wallet-as-a-service

-Production Quality Backend for Wallet As A Service in Golang.
+Wrote from scratch, a production quality backend for wallet as a service in Golang.

 - Developed a decoupled, extensible backend for a Wallet-as-a-Service application using Go.
 - Utilized Redis for caching and implemented cron jobs for automated processes.